EverestWorks/EverTerm/README.md

 The terminal for beginners to use, and mod!

-**NEW!!** we have just implemented a new cli command proccecing framework, there could be some bugs, please do alert us if there are bugs
+**NEW!!** we have just implemented a new cli command processing framework, there could be some bugs, please do alert us if there are bugs

 EverTerm Statistics: